niemopen/niem-open-training/Main NIEM JSON Training Document.md

 To summarize, there are two major ways to add new content to an exchange.
 We've seen them both above.

 If you're _already_ creating a new complex object and type, like `CrashDriverInfo` and `CrashDriverInfoType` above, you can simply add new elements to the new type, as we did with `ext:PrivacyMetadata`.

+But if you're not already creating the new type for other reasons, XML would use augmentations via substitution groups.
+However, JSON doesn't support substitution groups.
+That leaves us with two options:

+1. Just add the new object to an existing NIEM type.
+2. Make a new type extending an existing type, adding the new object to this new type.
 This is called "concrete extension."

-But if you're not already creating the new type for other reasons, you should use augmentations.
-We used added `j:CrashPersonAugmentationPoint` to our exchange and used it as a hook on which we hung `ext:PersonDefenestrationIndicator`.
+In an XML context, NIEM schemas and user extension schemas are separate documents.
+You don't change the NIEM schemas directly to add new objects.
+That's where substitution groups are handy for extensions.
+But in a JSON context, it's all one big schema document.
+Changing NIEM types directly to add new elements makes the resulting JSON instance better match the equivalent XML instance.

+The other option is concrete extensions.
+This is also done in an XML context, but not often as using augmentations via substitution groups is much cleaner.
+Concrete extensions are an option, but they come with a big drawback.

 ### Problems with Concrete Extensions

 The issue with concrete extensions is that if the extension is happening deep inside an object, all the surrounding objects will also need to be extended.
-For example, if instead of using `j:DriverLicenseAugmentationPoint`, suppose we extended `j:DriverLicenseType`, making a new `ext:DriverLicenseType` to hold our new object.
+For example, if instead of adding `ext:LicenseAugmentation` directly to `j:DriverLicenseType` we extended `j:DriverLicenseType`, making a new `ext:DriverLicenseType` to hold our new object.
 Now we need a new element for it, `ext:DriverLicense`.

 But `j:CrashDriver` doesn't hold an `ext:DriverLicense`, so we need to make a new `ext:CrashDriverType` and `ext:CrashDriver` that can hold an `ext:DriverLicense`.